 Tobar an Dualchais/Kist o Riches is a collaborative project which has been set up to preserve, digitise, catalogue and make available online several thousand hours of Gaelic and Scots recordings.
 This website contains a wealth of material such as folklore, songs, music, history, poetry, traditions, stories customs ,belief and oral history.
 The material has been collected from all over Scotland and beyond from the 1930’s onward’s.
 The sound recordings on thes web site come from three major collections: the School of Scottish Studies Archives (University of Edinburgh), BBC Scotland and the National Trust for Scotland’s Canna Collection.

 The site contains recordings from the Stratherrick and Foyers area, which were made in the fifties and sixties .
-At present there are two contributors on the site David Maclaren and Duncan Macdonell with recordings made in 1953 both men were staying in Foyers at this time .
+At present there are three contributors on the site David Maclaren and Duncan Macdonell with recordings made in 1953 both men were staying in Foyers at this time .
+Also David Rose in 1963 who was in staying in Gorthleck at this time.
 There are several other known recordings of local people made around 1963 and once permission has been granted by the contributors family they will also appear on the website .
 You will be able to hear the local accent of the area and also local Gaelic pronunciation of words .

 David Maclaren who was born in 1870 at Garthbeg and died in 1955 in Foyers was one of a family of ten .
 Latterly he worked in the British Aluminium factory at Foyers, and probably he worked as a shepherd following his family’s tradition in his younger days .
 His father people came from Malagie on the Garrogie estate .

 A list of the recordings David gave the URL’s are as follows

 Duncan Macdonell was born in 1881 at Inshenlannie farm, Killiechoilum, Whitebridge and died in 1954 in Foyers .